TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>An online newspaper article (7.01 #11)</li>
 </ul>
 </li>
- 	<li>In your reflective learning journal, make note of the elements of the references that you struggle with and need to improve on for your next assignment.</li>
+ 	<li>In your reflective learning journal, make note of the elements of the references that you struggled with and need to improve on for your next assignment.</li>
 </ul>
 <strong>References</strong>